Henry May (American politician)

 Henry May (February 13, 1816 – September 25, 1866) was a U.S. Representative from Maryland.

 Early life

 May was born in Washington, D.C., on February 13, 1816.
 He was a son of Dr. Frederick May (1773–1847) and Juliana Mathilda (née Slacum) May (1793–1822).
 His siblings included John Frederick May, William May, Julia Matilda (née May) Oelrichs (mother of Hermann Oelrichs, Charles May Oelrichs and Lucie Oelrichs Jay), Laura (née May) Wise (the wife of Gen. George D. Wise), and Julian S. May.
-His father, who was born in Boston, was a physician who spent nearly the last fifty years of his life practicing in Washington.
+His father, who was born in Boston, was a medical doctor who spent nearly the last fifty years of his life practicing in Washington.

 His paternal grandparents were Abigail (née May) May and Col. John May, who participated in the Boston Tea Party and became a prominent soldier in the American Revolutionary War.

 He attended Columbian College (later George Washington University), also in Washington, D.C.
 He studied law, was admitted to the bar in 1840, and commenced practice.